‘Power’ Season 5: Potential Release Date And Spoilers From Creator Courtney A. Kemp

 In the finale, Raina got justice as the rogue police officer was gunned down by Tariq.
 Meanwhile, Kanan, Tommy, and Ghost have set their sights on the ambitious Dre, who has made a deal with the Jimenez to consolidate his power.

-Ghost’s being in the public eye has come back to haunt him.
+Ghost being in the public eye has come back to haunt him.
 Maria Suárez saw him on TV and went to the authorities about the threat he made against her in the first season.
 The final scene indicates that the tracker on Tommy’s car has been turned back on.

 Tasha will have to deal with the fallout of Tariq killing Ray Ray as Tommy missed one of the bullets lodged into the wall of the rogue officer’s apartment when he was picking up the casings.

-Tariq used Tasha’s gun and she will have to face the consequences in Season 5 of Power because she will attempt to protect him from prosecution.
+Tariq used Tasha’s gun, and she will have to face the consequences in Season 5 of Power because she will attempt to protect him from prosecution.

 Courtney A. Kemp revealed to Entertainment Weekly that fans can expect Kanan, Tommy, and Ghost to work together to bring down Dre.